mjfrigaard/sharing-your-work/manuscript/02chapter.md

 > **Answer:** "...
 I've come to realize that a lot of people don't even know what they did.
 People don't have a workflow, they have a bunch of numbers, and they start screwing around with the numbers and putting calculations in different places on their spreadsheet, and then at the end, they pull a number out and write it down and type it into their report." - [Andrew Gelman](https://soundcloud.com/dataframed/election-forecasting-polling)

 As the quote above illustrates, ***how you got an answer is just as relevant as the answer you got***.
-The tools we provide in this text give you a start-to-finish chain of documentation from question to solutions.
+The tools we provide in this text give us a start-to-finish chain of documentation from question to solutions.

 Data science jobs need a particular set of tools, and a workbench to organize these tools.
-To manage your data science projects, you'll need a workflow that gives you the ability to 1) document your intentions and, 2) write code that can translate your plans into something a computer can execute.
+To manage our data science projects, we'll need a workflow that gives us the ability to 1) document our intentions and, 2) write code that can translate our plans into something a computer can execute.
 These two points bring us to our next topic: plain text.
-As you'll discover, plain text files are a great way to accomplish these tasks.
+As we'll discover, plain text files are a great way to accomplish these tasks.

 ***